kcaluya/UncertaintyPropagation/UserGuide.md

 ![1DEpsSmall](Figs/ExEps0005.jpg)

- Here is an example of *epsilon* chosen to be too big.
+ Here is an example of *epsilon* chosen to be too large.

  ![1DEpsBig](Figs/ExEps01.jpg)

- 6. *h*: Time step for underlying dynamics.
+ 6. *h*: Timestep for underlying dynamics.

   ```matlab
     h = .001